ysong02/draft-song-lake-ra/draft-song-lake-ra.md

 The only assumption is that the Verifier outputs a fresh nonce and that same nonce is passed on to the EDHOC session.
 That is where the link between the two protocols comes in.
 The remainder, such as the evidence type selection is just the negotiation.
-In general, the Verifier is supposed to know how to verify more than one format.
+In general, the Verifier is supposed to know how to verify more than one format of the evidence type.
+Therefore, the Verifier MUST send back at least one format to the Relying Party.
-However, we assume in this specification, the Relying Party has no knowledge for the appraisal of Evdience, therefore is not involved in the type selection.
-So the Verifier will narrow down the selection itself to only one format.
+We assume in this specification, the Relying Party also has knowledge about the Attester, so it can narrow down the type selection and send to the Attester only one format of evidnece type.

 The Attester should have an explicit relation with the Verifier, such as from device manufacuture, so that the Verifier can evaluate the Evidence that is produced by the Attester.
+The authentification between the Attester and the Relying Party is performed with EDHOC {{I-D.ietf-lake-edhoc}} and defines the process of remote attestation using the External Authorization Data (EAD) fields defined in EDHOC.

 # The Protocol